gallettilance/gallettilance.github.io/README.md

 ## Midterm

 The midterm will be a Kaggle Data Science competition among the students in the class with a live leaderboard.
 Students will need to submit predictions based on a training dataset and a report detailing the methods used and decisions made.
-80% of the grade will be based on the report and 20% will be based on the competition score related to the quality of the predictions made.

 ## Final Project